Yeah-Zero/Subtitle-Highlight/README-en.md

 ### Instruction

-This module contains an Easter Egg that makes some people feel uncomfortable, which can be closed by "iKun (Easter Egg)" in the configure screen.
+This mod contains an Easter Egg that makes some people feel uncomfortable, which can be closed by "iKun (Easter Egg)" in the configure screen.

 ### Default Configuration